The Free Earth Manifesto

 - Expression.
 Every person has the right of free expression, without any regulation of how media or technology are used for expression, or are withheld by their owners from such use.
 Every person has the right to engage in any religious activity that does not violate the rights of others.
 No community may use coercive or monopoly powers to establish, aid, or attack any religion.

 - Risk-Taking.
-Adults have the freedom and responsibility to decide what media and substances they knowingly and voluntarily consume, and to expose themselves (but not others) to any risk to their own health, finances, safety, or life.
+Adults have the freedom and responsibility to decide what media and substances they knowingly and voluntarily consume, and to take any risk to their own health, finances, safety, or life.

 - Sexuality.
 Consenting adults are free to engage in any amorous or reproductive behavior or relationship, unless or until they violate the rights of others.